gianluqqa/booker-mini-eccomerce/backend/test/modules/users/manual/unit-tests/register-user-manual.md

 ### Observations

-- El endpoint ahora devuelve 400 Bad Request con un mensaje de validación claro y user-friendly
+- The endpoint now returns 400 Bad Request with a clear and user-friendly validation message
-- El mensaje indica específicamente qué campos son requeridos
+- The message specifically indicates which fields are required
-- La validación se ejecuta correctamente antes del procesamiento de la solicitud
+- Validation executes correctly before processing the request
-- Bug original exitosamente corregido
+- Original bug successfully fixed

 ### Evidence